Welcome to the website of the

 excess

-of £1450 has additionally been raised for six of those charities
+of £1450 was additionally raised for six of those charities

 was